willmoffat/SaltySnake/apps/udacity_ext/README.markdown

 Maybe

+* Putscroll bars around editor. (rather than right of page and bottom of code).
 * BUG: grab new codemirror if editor changes
 * ?run on contract if dirty? (to save)
 * date + time to run